Emmie Stamell, RYT, C. Ay.

 Sukha is a Sanskrit word that is often translated as “bliss” or “happiness.”
 It resonates with me because it also means “good space,” both internally and externally, which is a beautifully succinct way to describe the effects of yoga, meditation and Ayurveda.

-Meditation is woven into every yoga class I teach, and I have a private practice in Belmont, MA. where I see clients individually and in collaboration with psychiatrist Dr. Brendel.
-I've had the pleasure of witnessing the profound results that come from personalized mindfulness and yoga practices as clients reach their goals, whether professional or personal.
+Meditation is woven into every yoga class I teach, and I have a private practice in Belmont & Northampton, MA. where I see clients individually and in collaboration with psychiatrist Dr. Brendel.
+I've had the pleasure of witnessing the profound results that come from personalized mindfulness and yoga practices as clients reach their professional and personal goals.

 I am a graduate of the Ayurvedic Institute where I studied with esteemed Ayurvedic physicians Dr. Vasant Lad, Dr. Claudia Welch, and Dr. Robert Svoboda.
 With over 1,000 hours of training in Ayurveda, I offer consultations, workshops, and infuse my yoga classes with the principles of Ayurveda .